liquidinstruments/moku-examples/docs/reference/awg/generate_waveform.md

 - default: null
   description: Frequency of the waveform
   name: frequency
+  param_range:
-  param_range: 1e-3 to 10e6
+   mokugo: 1e-3 to 10e6
+   mokupro: 1e-3 to 250e6
   type: number
   unit: Hz
 - default: null
-  description: Waveform peak-to-peak amplitude
+  description: Waveform peak-to-peak amplitude (For Moku:Pro, the output voltage is limited to -1V to 1V with a sample rate of 1.25GSa/s)
   name: amplitude
   param_range: 4e-3 to 10
   type: number